 Looking at all those issues it is kind of obvious that handling of a hotkey should not be the responsibility of Diodon but be handled by the desktop environment itself.
 Therefore the decision has been made to drop the internal Diodon hotkey feature altogether as per version 1.4.0.
-Instead does a custom shortcut need to be registered through the settings offered by whatever desktop environment you use.
+Instead a custom shortcut needs to be registered through the settings offered by whatever desktop environment you use.

 For GNOME/Unity this can be done by opening Keyboard app through the Dash/Activities overview.
 There you go to Shortcuts -> Custom Shortcuts and add a new one with the name “Diodon” and command “/usr/bin/diodon”.
 Afterwards assign your preferred hotkey and you are done.

 Unfortunately for Diodon at this point it is not possible to register this Custom Shortcut during package installation.
 So as of version 1.4.0 registration of a hotkey needs to be done manually.
-Additionally will also the special keybinding to browse through the history not work anymore as Diodon doesn’t know anymore what keybinding was used.
-(Of course you can still use the up and down keys to cycle through the history.)
+Additionally the special keybinding to browse through the history will not work anymore as Diodon doesn’t know anymore what keybinding was used.
+(Of course you can still use the up and down or

 If you have any questions or concerns about this change leave a comment – feedback is always appreciated.
 And if you actually know a way how an application could register a custom shortcut during installation best have a look at this question.